rawiriblundell/wiki.bash-hackers.org/syntax/expansion/proc_subst.md

 ### Scope

-\<note important\> Note: According to multiple comments and sources, the scope of process substitution file descriptors is **not** stable, guaranteed, or specified by bash.
+| :loudspeaker:  Note: According to multiple comments and sources, the
+scope of process substitution file descriptors is **not** stable, guaranteed, or specified by bash.
 Newer versions of bash (5.0+) seem to have shorter scope, and substitutions scope seems to be shorter than